Night at the Museum: Secret of the Tomb

 Principal photography of Secret of the Tomb took place from January to May 2014 in London, England and British Columbia, Canada.
-The film premiered on December 11, 2014, at New York City's Ziegfeld Theater and was released in the United States on December 19, 2014.
+The film premiered on December 11, 2014, at New York City's Ziegfeld Theater and was released in the United States on December 19, 2014, by 20th Century Fox.
 Secret of the Tomb grossed over $363 million at the box office, becoming the lowest-grossing film in the series, and like its predecessors, received mixed reviews.
-The film is dedicated to Robin Williams and Mickey Rooney, who both died before the film's release.
+The film is dedicated to Williams and Mickey Rooney, who both died before its release.

 Plot

 In 1938, a team of archaeologists is searching for the tomb of pharaoh Ahkmenrah in Egypt.
 Among the group is young Cecil "C.J."
 Fredericks, who discovers the Tablet of Ahkmenrah.
 As the team packs up the artifacts due to an incoming sandstorm, the locals warn them about removing the tablet from the tomb, saying "the end will come."

-Seventy-six years later in New York City, five years after the events of the previous film, Larry Daley remains the night guard of the Museum of Natural History.
+76 years later in New York City, five years after the events of the second film, Larry Daley remains the night guard of the Museum of Natural History.
 He and the other exhibits are hosting an event to help re-open the Hayden Planetarium.
 As Larry makes sure everything is ready, the other exhibits inform him that the museum commissioned a new Neanderthal model resembling Larry.
 The new Neanderthal calls himself Laaa and considers Larry his father.
 Later, Ahkmenrah shows Larry that the tablet has a mysterious corrosion.
 As the corrosion spreads, the exhibits act abnormally and cause massive chaos at the planetarium.
-After calming the situation, Larry, frustrated, returns home to find his teenage son Nick throwing a party.
+After calming the situation, Larry, frustrated, returns home to find his teenage son Nick throwing a party, but discusses his son's post-high school future with him afterwards.

 To discover what is happening to the tablet, Larry reunites with now-retired Cecil, a member of the expedition who discovered the tomb.
 Cecil remembers "the end will come" prophecy and realizes it refers to the tablet's magic ending and the exhibits becoming lifeless.
 Cecil says Ahkmenrah's parents, Merenkahre and Shepseheret, may be able to restore the tablet's power, but that they are in the British Museum.
 Larry convinces museum curator Dr. McPhee, who was fired due to the planetarium incident, to let him ship Ahkmenrah to London to restore the tablet, although McPhee believes the magic is just clever special effects.
-Larry and Nick travel the U.K. and go to the British Museum, bypassing the night guard Tilly.
+Larry and Nick travel to the U.K. and go to the British Museum, bypassing the night guard Tilly.
 Larry discovers that some of the American exhibits have stowed away with Ahkmenrah: Theodore Roosevelt, Sacagawea, Attila the Hun, miniatures Jedediah and Octavius, Dexter the capuchin monkey, and Laaa.
 As Larry and the others search the museum, the tablet brings the British exhibits to life.